smithx/far/readme.md

-# GitBranch Far plugin
+# GitBranch Far Manager plugin

-Plugin helps Far to show git branch at command prompt.
-It setups `%GITBRANCH%` to branch name for repository on active Far panel.
+Plugin helps Far Manager to show git branch at command prompt.
+It setups `%GITBRANCH%` to branch name for repository on active panel.
 You should customize "Command line settings" to insert `%GITBRANCH%` in command line prompt format string:

 ![](command-line-settings.png)